ddevkim/carousel-circular-3d/packages/carousel-circular-3d/README.md

 1. Always provide `alt` text for images
 2. Set meaningful `ariaLabel` for container
-3. Test keyboard navigation (Arrow keys)
+3. Test keyboard navigation:
+   - **Carousel**: Arrow keys (Left/Right) for navigation
+   - **Lightbox**: Arrow keys (Left/Right) for navigation, ESC to close
+   - Keyboard navigation is automatically disabled for carousel when lightbox is open to prevent conflicts
 4. Ensure sufficient color contrast for text overlays
+5. Configure keyboard options via `interaction.enableKeyboardNavigation` and `lightboxOptions.enableKeyboardNavigation` if needed

 ## 🏗️ Architecture